 Even so, cornrows aren’t made to last for too long, as they are unmovable and continuously attached to the scalp, so there is not much access for washing like there is for single braids.

 Still, they need to be cleaned if you want to keep them for more than a week.
-And your scalp needs to be washed and moisturized if you don’t want to die scratching yourself and have your cornrows full of flecks.
+And your scalp needs to be washed and moisturized to prevent severe itching and flaking in your cornrows.

 How to Wash Your Cornrows

 Get into the shower, turn the water on and wet them all over.
-The shampoo (preferably a sulfate-free, organic one) can be diluted with water, but it isn’t mandatory.
+The shampoo (preferably a sulfate-free one) can be diluted with water to make it easier to distribute.

 Apply the shampoo everywhere between the lines of your cornrows and gently massage your scalp and the length of your braids with the pads of your fingertips.
 Don’t rub it too vigorously so it wouldn’t frizz.

-The moves should be in the direction that has been braided and from the headline toward the neck, not backward (except when there is an updo pattern).
+The moves should be in the direction that has been braided and from the hairline toward the neck, not backward (except when there is an updo pattern).

 Go back under the shower and rinse off the shampoo, then apply again and repeat the process.